UNC Medical Weight Program

 The services offered include:

-A comprehensive evaluation with a dietitian and medical provider to identify possible causes for the obesity, undiagnosed medical illnesses due to obesity, barriers to treatment.
+A comprehensive evaluation to identify possible causes for the obesity, undiagnosed medical illnesses due to obesity, barriers to treatment.
 Based on the comprehensive evaluation, the medical provider determines the best treatment options, which are then discussed with patients in detail to formulate the final treatment and follow up plan.

 Examples of the treatment options are:

 - Dietary modifications by working individually or in groups with a dietitian.

 - Additional lifestyle interventions directed by the medical provider or referral to specialized providers as necessary.

 - Medication adjustments to reduce exposure to weight gain causing medications.

 - Addition of medications to help bring about fat loss safely.